Architecture – Mathematics – Engineering (AME) Building

 - During open lab hours, a shop supervisor will be present to assure students are logged in, have appropriate personal protective equipment and are working safely.
 Other adjoining lab areas such as the Architecture Fabrication Lab, the ME Fabrication and Prototyping Lab may have different schedules that will be posted each semester.
 The lab and its entrances are monitored at all times by a camera security system.

-Authorized Personnel & Use of the Lab
+- Authorized Personnel and Use of the Lab

 - No individual can work in the lab unless supervised.
 Supervision is considered to be a faculty member, lab manager, shop supervisor or qualified graduate teaching assistant (hereafter called the lab supervisor).
 The lab supervisor must be physically present in the same room where work is being done.